 Arancini Rice Balls Ham and Cheese

-- 4-5 tablespoons of extra virgin olive oil
+- 4-5 tbsp Extra virgin olive oil EVOO

 - A few pinches of table salt